List of Legends of Tomorrow characters: Leonard Snart / Captain Cold

 Leonard Snart (portrayed by Wentworth Miller; main: season 1; recurring: season 2; guest: season 7) is the son of a corrupt police officer who turns to the quick and easy life of crime, and uses a cryonic gun to freeze objects and people on contact and his ability to plan strategically.
 He sacrifices himself to destroy the Occulus so the Time Masters will not manipulate the entire timeline.
 He later reappears as the member of the Legion of Doom, after his past self is recruited to the time-travelling Legion before he can join the Legends.

 During the crossover event Crisis on Earth-X, Citizen Cold / Leonard "Leo" Snart (also portrayed by Wentworth Miller; recurring: season 3) the Earth X version of Captain Cold.
 This version is a hero who always supports the greater good.
 He is in a relationship with Ray Terrill.
 Following the deaths of Dark Arrow and Overgirl, Snart remains on Earth-1 where he helps the Legends cope with the loss of Martin Stein and to help thwart Damien Darhk's plot to have Leif Erikson's Vikings turn North America into New Valhalla.
 He later returns to Earth-X to fulfill his promise to Ray to be together.

-In season seven, Gideon encounters a memory of Leonard at the time when she suffers a virus.
+In season seven, Gideon encounters a memory of Leonard while suffering from a virus.

 The character was first introduced on The Flash.